Kotaro Nakanishi

 Bio

-Kotaro Nakanishi received his B.S. degree from Tokyo University of Science in 2000, where he was involved in the research of the allosteric mechanism of lactate dehydrogenase.
-He received his M.S. degree from the University of Tokyo in 2003, where he studied the recognition mechanism of arginine tRNA-specific ribonuclease, colicin D. After working in industry, Kotaro returned to academic life, and obtained his D.Sc. in 2007 from Tokyo Institute of Technology, where he used X-ray crystallography and biochemistry to study aminoacyl-tRNA synthetase and tRNA modification enzyme with Dr. Osamu Nureki.
-In 2008, he joined the laboratory of Dr. Dinshaw Patel in the Memorial Sloan-Kettering Cancer Center.
-His work there resulted in the determination of the crystal structures of Argonaute and Dicer.
-He was awarded Japan Society for the Promotion of Science (JSPS) for Young Scientist, JSPS for Research Abroad, and Human Frontier Science Program for Long-term Fellow.
-In recognition of his works, Kotaro received the RNA Society/Scaringe Award in 2012 and the Young Scientists’ Prize of the Commendation for Science and Technology by the Japanese Minister of Education, Culture, Sports, Science and Technology in 2013.
-He joined the Department of Chemistry & Biochemistry of Ohio State University in August of 2013.
-Since then, his group has received support for their research on “Target specificity of human RNA-induced silencing complex” from the NIH R01 grant and the PRESTO, Japan Science and Technology Agency.
+Kotaro Nakanishi received his B.S. degree from Tokyo University of Science in 2000, where he studied the allosteric regulation of lactate dehydrogenase.
+He earned his M.S. degree from the University of Tokyo in 2003, investigating the substrate recognition mechanism of the arginine tRNA–specific ribonuclease colicin D. After several years in industry, he returned to academia and obtained his D.Sc. in 2007 from Tokyo Institute of Technology, where he used X-ray crystallography and biochemistry to study aminoacyl-tRNA synthetases and tRNA modification enzymes under the supervision of Dr. Osamu Nureki.
+In 2008, Dr. Nakanishi joined the laboratory of Dr. Dinshaw Patel at Memorial Sloan Kettering Cancer Center, where he determined the crystal structures of the Argonaute and Dicer proteins and established the structural principles underlying RNA-guided gene silencing.
+His work was recognized by several honors, including fellowships from the Japan Society for the Promotion of Science (Young Scientist and Research Abroad), the Human Frontier Science Program Long-Term Fellowship, the RNA Society/Scaringe Award (2012), and the Young Scientists’ Prize of the Commendation for Science and Technology from the Japanese Ministry of Education, Culture, Sports, Science and Technology (2013).
+Dr. Nakanishi joined The Ohio State University in August 2013.
+He received the Ohio State Early Career Innovator of the Year in 2024, the Science Coalition Sparking American Economic Growth in 2024, and the Innovators in Healthcare and Life Sciences Award in 2025.
+He co-founded City Therapeutics in 2023 and has served on its scientific advisory board.

 Research Overview